The general position avoidance game and hardness of general position games: The avoidance game played on lexicographic products

 We next give a sufficient condition on $G$ which guarantees that A wins the $\gp$-avoidance game on $G\circ H$.

 \begin{proposition} Let $G$ and $H$ be connected graphs.
-If there exists a vertex $u$ in $G$ such that for any $u\neq v\in V(G)$, $\Pl_{G}(u,v)\cup\{u,v\}$ is a clique of even order, then A wins the $\gp$-avoidance game on $G\circ H$. \end{proposition}
+If there exists a vertex $u$ in $G$ such that for any $v\neq u\in V(G)$, $\Pl_{G}(u,v)\cup\{u,v\}$ is a clique of even order, then A wins the $\gp$-avoidance game on $G\circ H$. \end{proposition}

 \proof Consider the $\gp$-avoidance game on $G\circ H$.
-The initial strategy of A is to play $a_1=(u_1,v_1)$, where $u_1$ is an optimal starting vertex of A in the game on $G$ such that for any $u\neq v\in V(G)$, $\Pl_{G}(u,v)\cup\{u,v\}$ is a clique of even order, and $v_1$ is an arbitrary vertex of $H$.
+The initial strategy of A is to play $a_1=(u,v_1)$, where $v_1$ is an arbitrary vertex of $H$ and $u$ is such that for any $v\neq u\in V(G)$, $\Pl_{G}(u,v)\cup\{u,v\}$ is a clique of even order in $G$.
 Then, after the first move of B, Proposition \ref{prop:Products:LexDist} implies that the entire game is restricted to a subgraph of $G\circ H$ induced by $V(G')\times V(H)$, where $G'$ is a clique of $G$ of even order.
 Moreover, by Lemma~\ref{lemma:3.15b}, all vertices of $V(G')\times V(H)$ will be played by the end of the game.
 As there are even number of these vertices, B plays the last vertex and A wins.

 Obvious examples of graphs $G$ that fulfill the assumption of Proposition~\ref{prop:3.19} are complete graphs of even order.
 Another such family is formed by the graphs that are obtained from a disjoint union of complete graphs of even order by selecting one vertex in each of these complete subgraphs and identifying all of them into a single vertex.